tanish2k09/Trace2Sleep/README.md

 **Here are the instructions to add t2s (the files are named trace2wake because of choosing sweep2wake as template)** (**Note :** If you have added sweep2wake before, adding this will be much much easier)

-0) **Add sweep2wake to your kernel first**
+0) * If you have sweep2wake gesture module, start with step 1, or disable it and proceed to step 5.
+If there is no sweep2wake, just study the commits carefully.
+You should find the code similar to how you would add s2w**

-1) Replace the given sweep2wake.c file car11ully (usually you'll only need to change the driver name at line 239, the main function, and need to remove s2w_s2sonly variable).
+1) Replace the given sweep2wake.c file carefully (usually you'll only need to change the driver name at line 239, the main function, and need to remove s2w_s2sonly variable).

 2) Carefully replace sweep2wake.h also, considering the added and removed variables.
 Rest is same.